USER MANUAL

 VidVana includes several features specifically designed to protect your privacy in real-world situations.

 Privacy Screen (Panic Button): Press Shift+Escape at any time to instantly hide everything behind a cover image.
+Middle-click on the grid does the same.
 All videos immediately stop playing, and the screen shows a generic landing page with no indication of what you were watching.

 • Works in any mode (grid, fullscreen, library)